What Is Facebook Organic Reach?

-In simple terms, Facebook's organic reach is the number of people who will see your new posts in their timelines without promoting them through advertising.
+Facebook's organic reach is the number of people who will see your new posts in their timelines without promoting them through advertising.

-As you can see in the graph below, the average organic reach of a ‘normal’ Facebook page has been declining steadily since 2013, with some studies showing that the reach in 2016 was no more than 4%.
+The average organic reach of a ‘normal’ Facebook page has been declining steadily over the years, with some studies showing a reach of no more than 4%.
 The percentage for popular Facebook pages (with more than 500K likes) is even smaller.

 In other words, more than 95% of your audience (in a best-case scenario) will never see your posts!

 Why is organic reach declining?